Spirit children: Preparing the concoction

 Spirit children are treated by "concoction men".
 The family seeks out a "concoction man" to treat the spirit child using a "dongo" (a sacred cup made from animal horn).
 The men will also prepare a tea (the "concoction") with a root known as "bunbunlia".
 Inside of the dongo, there is a "black medicine" that the men add to the tea.
 The black medicine is composed of various burned plant parts that are mixed with shea butter.

 Administering the concoction

 An elder woman in the child's family administers the "concoction" (which may or may not contain toxic substances) to the alleged spirit child.
-Following the death of the child, the "concoction man" wraps it in an old sleeping mat, disposes of the body in the forest/bush, and conducts a ceremony to ensure that the harmful spirits do not return.
+If the child dies, the "concoction man" wraps it in an old sleeping mat, disposes of the body in the forest/bush, and conducts a ceremony to ensure that the harmful spirits do not return.
 The "dongo" and "concoction" are said to send the spirit back to the bush as spirit children are believed to be harmful nature spirits that impersonate humans.
 Other sources say that the dead child returns to the world of their ancestors.